by Lu Paradise • 4,388 views

 It was described in Moses’ book ofas a judgment of God for the people’s lack of love & violent sexual perversions that they even wanted to rape visiting angels who came to rescue Lot and his family from impending destruction!
 These are theorised to be the remains of the buildings as they look today!

-Earth’s pristine ante-diluvian crust got ripped and cracked by the explosive mega-force of the super-hot “fountains of the earth” of over 374ºC / 705ºF so-called from now finally accepted oceans under the crust under 4 K-Bar pressure!
+Have you ever wondered why Earth is the only planet in our Solar system that has cracks in its crust?
+Why is that?
+It is one of the major proofs of the Global Flood!
+Earth’s pristine ante-diluvian crust got ripped and cracked by the explosive mega-force of the super-hot “fountains of the earth” of over 374ºC / 705ºF so-called S.C.W. from now finally accepted oceans under the crust under 4 K-Bar pressure!

 The S.C.W.
 (A hot water plasma far beyond normal boiling point!) easily melted the granite crust into sub-crustal cavities, which suddenly exploded cracks in Earth’s crust when it finally found a hairline of weakness in it, ripping through the planet’s only continental plate, now named Pangaea, breaking it apart!